 Surveys: At the district level the Local Control Accountability Plan - LCAP surveys for students, parents, educators, and educational partners are administered annually to help inform the development of the Single School Plan for Student Achievement and District Level LCAP.
 Recently JUSD contracted with Panorama to enhance survey collection data.
 The Panorama survey is held twice a year.
 The Panorama platform promotes a positive school climate by collecting valid and reliable feedback regarding belonging and teacher-student relationships, to engagement and school safety.
 This survey is administered twice a year and is completed by every student and teacher.
 The data is used to address the needs impacting positive school culture.
+In addition to district surveys, Jurupa Valley High School provides Parent meetings (Parents with PRIDE) 4 times annually to collect parent feedback on the needs of our students and community.

 The California Healthy Kids Survey (CHKS) is an anonymous, confidential survey of school climate and safety, student wellness, and youth resiliency.
-It is administered to students in grade six.
+It is administered to students at grades six, seven, nine, and eleven.
 It enables schools and communities to collect and analyze data regarding local youth health risks and behaviors, school connectedness, school climate, protective factors, and school violence.
 The CHKS is part of a comprehensive data-driven decision-making process on improving school climate and student learning environment for overall school improvements.